 |In case you don't want to rely only on veggies and need some protein as well that add Chicken, Mushrooms meat, or shrimp.||People who have heart issues must use low-cholesterol oil for frying all the vegetables.
 They can skip meat and seafood from their Chop Suey.|

 The difference between Chow Mein and Chop Suey can also be noticed during cooking and gathering ingredients.
-There is a story in America where a Chinese Chef had to make the most of all available ingredients in the kitchen and leftover in the fridge to make something for American guests, and it’s when Chop Suey came to life.
+There is a story in America where a Chinese Chef had to make the most of all available ingredients in the kitchen and leftovers in the fridge to make something for American guests, and it’s when Chop Suey came to life.

 |Chow Mein||Chop Suey|